 Image Source

-Location: The best place to watch a sunrise would be Otranto in Apulia, Italy.
-If you happen to be in Rome, welcome the New Year in Italy in Ponte della Scienza bridge as the sunrises syncing perfectly with jazz pianist Daniele Rea’s tunes.
+Location: The best place to watch a sunrise is Otranto in Apulia, Italy.
+If you happen to be in Rome, welcome the New Year in Italy at Ponte della Scienza bridge, where the sunrises sync perfectly with jazz pianist Daniele Rea’s tunes.

 Price: Free